Ways to increase the CTR of links

 2. Brand name as a must

-Of course, sometimes tools like this are needed , but in unreasonable cases it is not worth playing with these types of link enhancers.
+Of course, sometimes such tools are necessary, but in unreasonable cases it is not worth playing with these types of link enhancers.
 Brand visibility should come first.

 3. Envelope around the link

-Increasing the CTR of links primarily contributes to the entire environment in which the link is placed.
-It is logical that such a concise letter is not very effective in terms of clickability of links:
+The entire environment in which the link is placed contributes to the increase in the CTR of links in the first place.
+It is logical that such a concise letter is not very effective in terms of link click-through:

 I have a special offer for you!
 See for yourself! [link].

 This example needs no further explanation.
-We all know how low value it is.
+We all know how low value it represents.

 4. Visual representation

-A link is, of course, not always text.
+A link, of course, is not always text.
 It can also be a button or an image, which makes us more engaged in the first place.
 The image is processed faster by our brain and looks much more favorable than the read content.
-So keep this obvious fact in mind to encourage your audience to click more and grab their attention.
+Therefore, it is worth keeping this obvious fact in mind to encourage your audience to click more and grab their attention.

 5. Other domain endings

-So individual - it's still a small percentage of sites viewed, although it might be some chance to grab attention others.
+So individual - it's still an insignificant percentage of sites viewed, although perhaps this is some chance to attract the attention of others .

-Increasing the CTR of links can be facilitated by weaving social proof, which in itself inspires trust and thereby contributes click-through rate of nearby links.
+Link CTR can be boosted by weaving in social proof, which in itself inspires trust and thereby promotes click-through rates for nearby links.

-For example, if you have a list of videos with user ratings, it makes sense that links with the best rated links will have a higher CTR than low rated links.
+For example, if you have a list of videos with user ratings, it makes sense that links with better ratings will have a higher CTR than links with lower ratings.

-No matter where you link, try to be persuasive.
+No matter where the link is placed, try to be persuasive.
 However, make sure that the underlying content lives up to the promises it makes.
-Avoid exaggerated promises such as "this article contains everything you need to know about building your own car" if the linked article actually contains only general and basic advice.
+Avoid exaggerated promises such as "this article contains everything you need to know about building your own car" if the linked article actually only contains general and basic advice.

-Yes, its appeal can be enhanced, but users will end up disappointed after viewing the content.
-They will quickly leave the site, increasing bounce rates and undermining hard-won trust for the future.
+Yes, its attractiveness can be increased, but users will end up disappointed after watching the content.
+They will leave the site quickly, increasing bounce rates and undermining hard-earned trust for the future.

-Another example can be weighed in this post, and more specifically in the paragraph above.
+Another example can be weighed in this post, more specifically in the paragraph above.
 The phrase "failure rate" is a related one, so there should eventually be an article addressing exactly that aspect.
 Of course, this is also the case.
-If we deliberately place a link there to completely different content (such as an advertisement for a product), just to "gain" views on the relevant page, our credibility will be tested.
+If we deliberately link to completely different content there (such as an advertisement for a product), just to "gain" views on the relevant page, our credibility will be tested.